khdegraaf/jepsen/postgres-rds/README.md

 The attempted writes will be much more numerous due to lowered latency, while the unacknowledged count will remain the same, as it is determined by the length of the network failure, divided by the timeout interval times the number of concurrent threads.
 But as you will see, the number of false negatives is significantly reduced down to 3.
-But a round-trip transaction cost of only 10ms is pretty realistic.
+But a round-trip transaction cost of only 10ms is pretty unrealistic.
+There is little to no network latency running on a local network in docker.

 In a cloud hosted environment, a more realistic transaction request latency might be more like 100ms plus whatever time the database takes to do the commit.
+If we modify the network slowness to 100ms, we will get 200ms round-trip latency and something like the following results.

 ![Screenshot #6](images/Screen6.png?raw=true "Screenshot #6")

-Here are some framework generated graphs that have more throughput numerics
+Here are some framework generated graphs for this scenario that have more throughput numerics

 ![Latency Quantiles #1](images/latency-quantiles1.png?raw=true "Latency Quantiles #1")